zkrguan/Journey_to_Parallel/2_Compiler_Optimization/README.md

 ## setting up notes for Visual C++ in Visual Studio 2022.

-!!!MS Visual C++ !!!! if you have this error code.
-Severity	Code	Description	Project	File	Line	Suppression State Error	D8016	'/Ox' and '/RTC1' command-line options are incompatible
+!!!MS Visual C++ !!!! if you have this error code while adjust compiler optimization level Severity	Code	Description	Project	File	Line	Suppression State Error	D8016	'/Ox' and '/RTC1' command-line options are incompatible